mariacarreira/calc_level_ChimeraX/README.md

 xcode-select --install
 ```

-Once you have a working ChimeraX version, run the commands below from the terminal:
+Once you have a working ChimeraX version, execute the commands below from the terminal:
 ```
 git clone https://github.com/mariacarreira/calc_level_ChimeraX.git
 cd calc_level_ChimeraX
 tar -xzvf weights.tar.gz
 ```

-## Installation (Part 2)
+## 2. Installation

 Open the ChimeraX GUI and, in case this error message appears "ModuleNotFoundError: No module named 'torch'", run:
 ```